MathuxNY-73/leetcode/README.md

       complexity of O(N<sup>2</sup>K) with N the number of words and K the number of letters in the words
 - [X] Submit solution.
 Got Time Limit Exceeded
-- [X] Write a new solution that uses Triein order to reduce the complexity of search for candidate words.
+- [X] Write a new solution that uses Trie in order to reduce the complexity of search for candidate words.
 This time the time complexity is O(N 26<sup>K</sup> K).
 - [X] Submit solution.
 Got correct in 5196 ms with 16.3 MB